Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |Last 10 Games|

-Mariners P Felix Hernandez gives up two runs in win
+Mariners P Felix Hernandez allows 1 earned run in win

 |by Jason Butt | CBSSports.com|

-Hernandez's next start is projected for May 4 against the Angels.
+His next start is projected for May 27 against the Rays.

-Mariners pitcher Felix Hernandez strikes out 12 in win Saturday
+Mariners pitcher Felix Hernandez surpasses 2,000 strikeouts in win

 |by Brandon Wise | CBSSports.com|

-Hernandez, now 2-0, boasts a 2.37 ERA and will look to keep rolling Saturday against the Twins.
+Hernandez, now 6-0, moved his ERA to 1.85 in 48 2/3 innings of work.
+He will look to keep rolling Saturday against the Red Sox.

 |2014 summary: Though already a Cy Young winner and five-time All-Star, Felix Hernandez turned in arguably the best season of his career in 2014, ranking second only to Clayton Kershaw (but then, who beats Clayton Kershaw?) in ERA and WHIP while ranking fourth in strikeouts.
 Those were all career bests, as were his hit and walk rates.
 Altogether, he ranked second among starting pitchers in Head-to-Head points leagues and third in Rotisserie.|